anthonywong/chinese-ims-doc/index.rst

 The most used Chinese input methods are the following:

-* Pinyin is a sound-based input method.
-It is used mostly in Mainland China, to input Simplified Chinese.
+* Pinyin is a :ref:`sound-based input method <sound-based>`.
+It is used mostly in Mainland China, to input :ref:`Simplified Chinese <chinese-languages>`.
-* Bopomofo is a XXX-based input method.
-It is used mostly in Taiwan, to input Traditional Chinese.
+* Bopomofo is a :ref:`sound-based input method <sound-based>`.
+It is used mostly in Taiwan, to input :ref:`Traditional Chinese <chinese-languages>`.
-* Cangjie is a stroke-based input method.
-It is used mostly in Hong Kong, to input Traditional Chinese.
+* Cangjie is a :ref:`stroke-based input method <stroke-based>`.
+It is used mostly in :ref:`Hong Kong <hong-kong>`, to input :ref:`Traditional Chinese <chinese-languages>`.
-* Quick is a stroke-based input method.
-It is used mostly in Hong Kong, to input Traditional Chinese.
-Note that Quick is based on Cangjie.
+* Quick is a :ref:`stroke-based input method <stroke-based>`.
+It is used mostly in Hong Kong, to input :ref:`Traditional Chinese <chinese-languages>`.
+  Note that :ref:`Quick is based on Cangjie <quick>`.
-* Hand-writing can be seen as a stroke-based input method.
-It is used everywhere people write on a piece of paper, or on a touch screen, to input any Chinese language.
+* Hand-writing is effectively a
+  :ref:`stroke-based input method <stroke-based>`.
+It is used everywhere people write on a piece of paper, or on a touch screen, to input any :ref:`Chinese language <chinese-languages>`.

 .. _hong-kong: